 Getting a baby to sleep without nursing may seem like a pipe dream for lots of moms.
 Here are gentle ways to help your baby sleep and break the breastfeeding-sleep association.

-A few weeks later I noticed her naps were not great, she was waking up frequently at night, and I knew it was time for a change.
+A few weeks later I noticed her naps were not great and she was waking up several times during the night for nighttime feedings.
+I knew it was time for a change.
 Being the behavioral expert and sleep coach, I began putting my own tools to use and started working on getting her to fall asleep without nursing.

 Here are my best tried and true tips (with my own girls and countless clients) on how to stop nursing your baby to sleep.